 The Right Type of Disability Income Protection

-There is a right type of disability insurance for physicians.
-This is known as medical specialty own occupation disability insurance.
-While many jobs don’t benefit from own occupation coverage, physicians, especially highly trained physicians such as surgeons, do benefit from this special type of coverage.
-In order to understand why medical specialty own occupation coverage is what is needed, it’s helpful to recap the options.
+There is a correct type of disability insurance for physicians.
+This is known as medical-specialty own occupation disability insurance.
+While many jobs don’t benefit from own-occupation coverage, physicians, especially highly trained physicians such as surgeons, do benefit from this special type of coverage.
+In order to understand why medical-specialty own occupation coverage is, it’s helpful to recap the options.
 These are the different types of definitions that are available in a disability insurance policy:

 - Any Occupation – This type of policy pays you if, due to injury or sickness, you can’t do any occupation in the general workforce.
 It is typically the least desirable by highly skilled occupations, as it will only pay benefits if you are unable to do any type of job.

 - Modified Own Occupation – This type of policy is often presented by many agents as “own occupation” coverage, but it’s not.
-It states that benefits will be paid if, due to injury or sickness, you are unable to do the duties of your own occupation, AND you’re not engaged in any occupation.
+It states that benefits will be paid if, due to injury or sickness, you are unable to do the duties of your own occupation, AND you’re not engaged in any other occupation.
 Under this type of policy, if you can’t do your own occupation, and you chose to do something else, your benefits are either reduces or eliminated based on your income in your new job.
-This is also not a good choice for a highly motived and compensated occupation, as it will in effect penalize you for going back into the workforce by reducing or eliminating your benefits at a time when you’d need both the new income and your disability benefits to get close to your pre-disability income.

 - Own Occupation – Until recently, this was the best definition of disability that one could buy.
 It states that benefits will be paid if, due to injury or sickness, you are unable to do the duties of your own occupation, even if you are engaged in another occupation.
 By continuing to pay benefits in addition to income earned in a new profession, you are more likely to get back to your pre-disability income levels.
 For many occupations, this is still the gold standard in coverage.